 Wayland Games and Element Games

-There are some other relevant affiliate networks I have tried, like Wayland Games and Element Games.
+There are some other relevant affiliate networks I have tried, like Wayland Games (they no longer offer it) and Element Games.
 Both of those are online wargaming stores.
 The only one I got any sales on was Wayland Games.
 Even then it was two sales I had managed over the course of around 6 months of trying it, so not great.
 Element Games I’m still trying, but it doesn’t look all that promising.

 Most of the readers here are from the US, and both of those sites are UK based.
 I do get a lot of UK readers here, second only to the US traffic.
 Country doesn’t technically matter for this, anyone can buy from them, however I find that US readers prefer to buy from US sites when possible.
 Seeing as the US readers are my biggest demographic, that means less were clicking through and considering purchases.
 I am sure that those where the UK readers are their largest market will do much better with these than I was.